letsar/RestLess/README.md

 As in Refit, you have to create an interface representing your REST API and use attributes to indicate what to do.
 During the project compilation, all REST clients will be generated.

-**Warning**: In Visual Studio for Mac, the intellisense does not detect `RestClient`, but it will compile nonetheless.
+**Warning**: In Visual Studio for Mac, with versions prior to 0.7.1, the intellisense does not detect `RestClient`, but it will compile nonetheless.
+From 0.7.1, you will have to close Visual Studio for Mac after adding this package and open it again.
+This is because Visual Studio for Mac keeps some project properties in cache.

 ## Install